shiitake/Plax.FM/README.md

 4. You should see the system tray application which will give you the initial setup options and let you start/stop the service.
 5. At the initial setup screen you will need to do the following:
   * Input your plex media credentials
-  * After submitting this you should get a prompt which will open your browswer window to the last.fm website so you can authorize Plax.FM to scrobble to your account.
+  * After submitting this you should get a prompt which will open your browser window to the last.fm website so you can authorize Plax.FM to scrobble to your account.
 You will likely have to login first.

 ##### Caveats/Issues:
 - Plex Media server defaults to localhost on port 32400 - (this can be configured manually by editing the app.config file)